hish22/grpm/README.md

-# Github Releases Package Manager
+# Github Releases Packet Manager

 Github Releases Packet Manager (grpm) is a simple tool to handle installed releases from github.